jhlagado/caverns/README.md

 ![Caverns](nanowasp.jpg)

 This is my old program *Caverns*, released in 1983, the same year as the TEC-1.
 It was the first substantial program that I wrote and I'm glad to see it again after all these years.
-I was lucky that the game got preserved by collectors over the years even though the program was not really that well known.
+I was lucky that the game got preserved by collectors over the years.
 It's kind of a miracle that it wasn't lost in the intervening 35 years.

 *Caverns* began life as a text adventure game for the Sinclair ZX81 (16K extension) back in 1982.
 Not long after that my friend Ken Stone and I hand-ported it across to his Commodore VIC-20 and we worked on it together there.
 Then finally I transferred it yet again, this time to the Microbee.
 Each port led to various modifications and extensions.
 The Microbee version integrated many of the things I had learned.